Consensys/doc.goquorum/docs/configure-and-manage/manage/qlight-node.md

 ## Configure qlight client

-Configure the qlight client using the following command line options:
+Configure the qlight client using the [`--qlight.client.*`](../../reference/cli-syntax.md#qlightclient) command line options.

 - [`--qlight.client`](../../reference/cli-syntax.md#qlightclient): This marks the node as a qlight client.
 - [`--qlight.client.psi`](../../reference/cli-syntax.md#qlightclientpsi): This specifies the PSI which this client will support (The default is `private`).
 - [`--qlight.client.serverNode`](../../reference/cli-syntax.md#qlightclientservernode): The Node ID of the server node.
 - [`--qlight.client.serverNodeRPC`](../../reference/cli-syntax.md#qlightclientservernoderpc): The RPC URL of the server node.

-If the server node has the RPC API secured using TLS, then the qlight client requires the following:
+If the server node has the RPC API secured using TLS, then you must set the [`--qlight.client.rpc.tls.*`](../../reference/cli-syntax.md#qlightclientrpctls) command line options.

 - [`--qlight.client.rpc.tls`](../../reference/cli-syntax.md#qlightclientrpctls): Use TLS when forwarding RPC API calls.
 - [`--qlight.client.rpc.tls.insecureskipverify`](../../reference/cli-syntax.md#qlightclientrpctlsinsecureskipverify): Skip TLS verification.